 Supercomputers have always been the talk and if you keep yourself updated with that genre of information you must have definitely heard of the Sunway TaihuLight, the Chinese super-computing beast that has topped the charts on top500, a list of the top 500 supercomputers on the planet.
 Other names include Titan, IBM’s Sequoia and Tianhe.

 These are all supercomputers that have been on the top of the lists and guess what, they all run on Linux.
 Today most of the Supercomputers run Linux for speed and customisability and Linux has never failed to impress.

-The era of Supercomputers had begun in the 1960’s with the IBM 7030 Stretch and some other handful of computers at the Control Data Corporation(CDC) that had exceptional processing abilities.
-However, they got fairly popular in the early nineties with the revolution of the computer industry
+The era of Supercomputers had begun in the 1960s with the IBM 7030 Stretch and some other handful of computers at the Control Data Corporation(CDC) that had exceptional processing abilities.
+However, they got fairly popular in the early nineties with the revolution of the computer industry.

 The first Cray 1 Supercomputer manufactured by Cray Research had been made for the Los Alamos lab and it was sent out without any software on it.
 They had to later get an operating system made for their computer from Livermore labs.Most of the computers wouldn’t get an Operating System with them so almost every time a new operating system had to be made tailored to that specific device.
-Since Supercomputers are made for doing specific tasks like weather analysis, space expedition etc.
+Supercomputers are made for doing specific tasks like weather analysis, space expedition, etc.

 By the dawn of the ’90s, the companies found it extremely frustrating to keep making new systems for their supercomputers from scratch.
 Often, the development cost of the software would be on par with the hardware, None of the operating systems could be reused.This led to the adoption of UNIX in Supercomputers.
 Since it was free and they could modify it as per their needs, the supercomputer manufacturers had a new base OS to work on.
 Subsequently, Linux rose to fame and popularity among manufacturers for similar reasons.

 With Linux as the base for their system, creating GUI for scientific programs and managing data become easier and today almost every supercomputer runs Linux.